agarciaschanz/CaseStudy-/README.md

 - [x] No new technology or software to be implemented
 - [x] Revise code in Python to ensure accessibility
 - [x] Design code to meet parameters of building brand image and incentivzation
-- [x] Launch new code for intitatives along with any fututre software updates.
+- [x] Launch new code for intitatives along with any fututre software updates